Neha/designsystem101/README.md

 ## Agenda
 - What is Design System?
 - Why you need a Design System?
-- Use the already available or create your own?
+- Why to/not to use available Design System?
 - How to Start?
-- Scope of the Design System.
+- How to define the scope of the Design System.
-- Roles in Design System
+- Roles in Design System:
   - Designer(s)
   - Developer(s)
   - UX writer(s)
   - Tester(s)
 - Pre Design System guide
     - Designer Guide
-    - Design audit
-    - Design Tokens
-    - Styleguide
-    - Flexibility vs consistency
-    - Design Kits
-    - Color palatte
-    - Micro-interaction(s)
-    - Design language and tone

   - Developer Guide
-   - Reusability
-   - Consistency
-   - Scalability - SCSS, Methods, Kits, styleguide, React, namespacing
-   - Archiecture
-   - Tech Stack
-   - Delivery the DS
-   - Documentation
-   - Examples

 - Post Design system
      - Releases
      - Maintaince, CR
      - Awarness and Advocacy
      - Community Building
      - Collabration
      - Mesaurement of the DS

-- Learnings
-- Do's and Don'ts
-- Portal - All details...one stop solution of all the infromation, Think it as a portal for every new designers, product manager, Developer as the black book to learn about the company and guidelines.

-### EXTRA
      - Lifecycle of Design system
-- Security
-- Multi Tech Stack + DS
-- Scope of the Design System
      - Advocacy
-- Design tokens
      - Organize the team to scaleability
      - Internal community
      - What is successful DS - KPI (Key performance Indicators - survey - speed, quality, ease of contributions and completness)

+- Learnings
+- Do's and Don'ts
+- Portal - All details...one stop solution of all the infromation, Think it as a portal for every new designers, product manager, Developer as the black book to learn about the company and guidelines.

 ## What is Design System?
 A single source of the truth for the designers, developers, and the products.

 ## Why Design System?
-We talk about the smart work and consistency.Developers, Designers, even the product owner are doing same thing again and again.
-DS helps in saving time, bring consistency in the products.
+We talk about the smart work and consistency.Developers, Designers, even the product owner are doing same thing again and again.DS helps in saving time, bring consistency in the products.
 Develoeprs and the product owners can focus on the more innovative work by adapating the D. DS helps in building the prototype the product.

 ## How to start?
-Do not start with the code.
-I repeat do not.

-1. Audit and review the current projects
+The first and formost thing of developing Design System is - "Do not start with the code".
+Below are the the starting points:

+__1. Audit__
 Understad the current products.
 Review the product designs understand the UI , UX and patterns.

-2. Do the Survey
+__2. Survey__
 Do survey about what current DS they are using?
 What are deciding factors to pick a DS etc.

-3. Define the Scope
+__3. Scope__
 Create the scope of the DS.
 You don't need to everything.
 It is fine if in starting you have only 10 components or just style guide but it is not fine if no one is using them.
 Would it be responsive or not?
 No one is going to ask you about accessibility but you need to do it.

-4. Pick your Tech stack
+__4. Tech stack__
 What technology you are going to pick?
 If there are decision makers then your job is easy otherwise you have to spend time to make the rest of the products understand why X and not Y.

-## Pre Design System
+__5. Tools__
+*TBD*

+__6. Designers__
 - Do the audit of the products from the POV of UX and UI.
 Understand the browsers, OS, Breakpoints etc.
 - Pull out the patterns
 - Pull out the components